itsmohsenjalali/mohsencodenote/code-notes/python/class.md

 C++
 python1
 ```
+## Note: We can use encapsulation in python (@property) to calculate some value on the fly, for example we store temperature celsius but in some situation need temperature in fahrenheit so we calculate from celsius and return.

 Inheritance in python
 - Note: don't use more than 2 levels inheritance because decrease your code compatibility.
 Call parent class in constructor